Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/MTA Build for Node.js.md

 > [!IMPORTANT] Disclaimer
 > This guide focuses on building an MTA-based project.

+> [!toDo] Refer to UI features in SAP Build Code to trigger build
+> For developers less keen on using the terminal ensure that the build action is also available though the context menu of the mta.yaml in SAP Build Code.

 Use `cds build` to generate deployment artifacts in the `gen` directory.
 The `--clean` flag removes outdated files before the build.

 User interfaces in the `app` folder are built with `npm run build`, creating a `dist` folder with the deployable UI.